joliet/joliet.github.io/_projects/discovery-project.md

 The students had chosen a project to promote the adoption of open educational resources which they hoped would make course materials more affordable and accessible should more faculty adopt them.
 They had designed a series of promotional assets.
 I suggested they test these materials in two ways - with a five-second test to validate the effectiveness of their messages, and with role playing to ensure their messages would resonate with faculty.

-Questions asked in the 5-second usabiity test:
+Questions asked in the 5-second usability test:

 > 1. *What do you remember from the page you just saw?*
 > 2. *What do you think is the purpose of the page?*